-South of the Sun is an anthology of Australian Fairy Tales, produced by the Australian Fairy Tale Society in partnership with Serenity Press, an Australian independent specialist publisher of the literary folklore/fairy tale genre.
+South of the Sun is an anthology of Australian Fairy Tales, produced by the Australian Fairy Tale Society.

 The Australian Fairy Tale Society is a group of passionate, talented writers, illustrators, storytellers and scholars interested in fairy tales.
 The sub-committee producing this anthology consists of former BBC producer, writer Gabi Brown; multi-published illustrator Lorena Carrington; author and scholar Dr Rebecca-Anne Do Rozario; Cassandra and The Dark Poet author Kathryn Gossow; writer and indie musician Louisa John-Krol; and fearless leader and writer, Patsy Poppenbeek